Site Logo

 Modern agent orchestration frameworks have independently landed on directed acyclic graphs (DAGs) to represent task dependencies.
 In Plan-and-Execute frameworks, a planner produces a DAG of sub-tasks, and executors work the leaf nodes first.
 That is the Mikado graph.
 The frameworks are reinventing it from the AI side; Mikado invented it from the human side ten years earlier.

 Context drift research consistently identifies two root causes: vague scope and long session duration.
 Mikado addresses both directly.
 Each agent session is scoped to a single prerequisite node, which is as constrained as a task definition can be.
-Each session starts from a clean, green state.
-There is no accumulated context to drift from; the session begins fresh every time.
+Each session starts from a fresh context: the agent sees the graph, the leaf’s definition, and nothing else.
+There is no accumulated conversation history to drift from.
+(Runtime state — caches, container images, already-applied database migrations — does not reset when the session does, and Mikado does not address that side of “clean state.”
+More on that in the limits section.)

 Uncle Bob’s writing on TDD cycles explicitly recommends reverting rather than debugging when a new test does not pass quickly.
 “Backtrack and delete tests until reaching a point from which you can take a different path.”
 Mikado formalizes this instinct into a methodology for large-scale change.
 TDD validates the revert discipline at the micro level; Mikado applies it at the architectural level.